 Submitted by Taps Coogan on the 4th of November 2016 to The Sounding Line.

-In our recently posted article, Congress – The Art of Incumbency Part I (link here), we reflected on the disturbingly poor and declining approval ratings of the US Congress and the seemingly incongruous fact that members of both parties in Congress are serving more and more terms despite being liked less and less.
-Having built a database of the over 13,000 members of Congress since 1789 in order to produce the graphs for the previous article, we decided to see what other interesting trends would emerge from the dataset.
+In our recent article, Congress – The Art of Incumbency Part I, we reflected on the very poor and declining approval rating of the US Congress and the seemingly incongruous fact that members of both parties in Congress are serving more and more terms despite being liked less and less:

 As you might suspect, and as the charts below testify, there has been an unmistakable trend towards Representatives and Senators serving more and more terms.
-Until the start of the 20th century, the average years served in the House was typically less than four years, equivalent to about two terms.
-After that, the average tenure started to rise dramatically, hitting a high of 12 years or six terms in 2008.
-The Senate follows a similar trend going from four to five years (a single term is six years) for the first 100 plus years of American history to a high of about 15 years (just under three terms) in 2008.
+Until the start of the 20th century, the average years served in the House was typically less than four years, equivalent to less than two full terms.
+After that, the average tenure started to rise dramatically, hitting a high of 12 years or six full terms by 2008.
+The Senate follows a similar trend going from roughly four and a half years (less than a single six year term) for the first 100 years of American history to a high of 15 years (just less than three terms) in 2008.

-While the average tenure has declined slightly since 2008, there is no indication that the long trend towards Congress members serving more and more terms is going anywhere.
-The current batch of Congress men and women are nearly the most ‘incumbent’ of all time.
+While the average tenure has declined modestly since 2008, there is no indication that the long trend towards Congress members serving more and more terms is going anywhere.
+The current batch of Congress men and women are nearly the most ‘incumbent’ of all time.”

 P.S.
 We have added email distribution for The Sounding Line.
 If you would like to be updated via email when we post a new article, please click here.
 It’s free and we won’t send any promotional materials.